 The Skin Tyee Nation has a membership of 182 people both on-reserve and off reserve according to the Aboriginal Affairs and Northern Development Canada website (as of September 2016).
-The main community and band office of the Skin Tyee Nation are located at Uncha Lake.
+The main community and band office of the Skin Tyee Nation are located at Uncha Lake on the Skins Lake 16B reserve on the Southbank.
 The Skin Tyee Nation has one reserve, Tatla't East 2, within the Plan area, which is located at the west end of Francois Lake.
 There are two dwellings on this 56.1-hectare reserve.